fullfox/gnome-showpublicip/README.md

 # Show Public IP GNOME extension
-An updated version of the [thisipcan.cyou](https://github.com/cwittenberg/thisipcan.cyou) GNOME Extension for GNOME 45.
+An updated version of the [thisipcan.cyou](https://github.com/cwittenberg/thisipcan.cyou) GNOME Extension for GNOME 45 and 46.

 This version is slightly modified for my own use.
 It is not a strict update.

-HTTP requests are now async
+HTTP requests are now async.